-When discharging to an existing and unknown primary drainage network the onsite primary drainage network discharge peak flow rate shall be no greater than the 20% AEP pre-developed sites peak flow rate unless otherwise approved by Council.
+When discharging to an existing and unknown primary drainage network the onsite primary drainage network discharge peak flow rate shall be no greater than the 60-minute, 20% AEP preconstructed sites peak flow rate unless otherwise approved by Council.

 When discharging to new primary drainage networks the onsite primary drainage network downstream discharge peak flow rate shall be no greater than the 5% AEP developed site peak flow rate unless otherwise approved by Council.